Battle of Farsetmore: Battle

 This statement, made just as the armies met, must have been a late attempt to put heart into his own surprised army.
-Significantly the main O'Donnell war host had employed rising ground to successfully cover their advance until it was far too late for O'Neill to deploy his own Gallowglass spars into proper line of battle to hold the enemy while the O'Neill horse mounted up.
+Significantly, the main O'Donnell war host had employed rising ground to successfully cover their advance until it was far too late for O'Neill to deploy his own Gallowglass spars into proper line of battle to hold the enemy while the O'Neill horse mounted up.
 The O'Neill army were caught utterly unprepared, in much the same way as O'Neill himself had taken a MacDonnell host by surprise at Glentaisie in 1565.
-Despite the element of surprise and O'Neill's lack of manoeuvre room, the resistance of the surprised O'Neill Gallowglass in this encounter battle was at first successful for the Four Masters state that the action lasted "for a long time."
+Despite the element of surprise and O'Neill's lack of manoeuvre room, the resistance of the surprised O'Neill Gallowglass in this encounter battle was at first successful, for the Four Masters state that the action lasted "for a long time."
 Eventually, with their loose protective screen of gallowglass cut down, a panicked rout of Shane's force ensued.
 The O'Donnell pressure of attack continued so fiercely that the broken O'Neill host was forced back on the ford and attempted to recross the Swilly.
-As the tide was now coming in, many of them to simply drowned in the speeding rush of waters 4–7 kn average).
-O'Neill's losses are estimated by their enemies at 1,400 men killed and no prisoners are mentioned, although the English sources note a more credible total of 680 dead.
+As the tide was now coming in, many of them simply drowned in the speeding rush of waters 4–7 kn average).
+O'Neill's losses are estimated by their enemies at 1,400 men killed, and no prisoners are mentioned, although the English sources note a more credible total of 680 dead.
 With many of his most senior commanders and advisors killed amid the chaos of the first onslaught, O'Neill himself escaped the final slaughter with the timely aid of a party of the Gallaghers.
-They guided him to Ath an Tairsi (Ford of protection) near Crieve Smith in Oldtown to-day, (not to be confused with Scarrifholis which is further up the river) where they escorted him to his own territory and relative safety.
+They guided him to Ath an Tairsi (Ford of protection) near Crieve Smith in Oldtown today (not to be confused with Scarrifholis, which is further up the river) where they escorted him to his own territory and relative safety.

 Aftermath

 Many of the Donnelleys, Shane's foster family and the source of his strongest support, had defended him to the last and were decimated at Farsetmore.
 Abandoned by his tanisté and all of his Urríthe, literally under-kings, and with the destruction of his army, the 'most powerful force Gaelic Ireland had yet witnessed', Shane began looking for a mercenary force to sustain him until he could make good his losses.
-With all other options closed he turned to a warband hired to fight against him the previous winter by William Piers from among the MacDonald's of Dunnyveg.
-He arrived at their camp at Cushendun with a small retinue, during their negotiations an altercation occurred, in which Shane was killed.
+With all other options closed, he turned to a warband hired to fight against him the previous winter by William Piers from among the MacDonalds of Dunnyveg.
+He arrived at their camp at Cushendun with a small retinue.
+During their negotiations, an altercation occurred, in which Shane was killed.
 Despite being engineered by Piers, this assassination has gone down in history as retribution for Shane's military action against the MacDonalds in 1565.
-Shane was buried in a place called CrossSkern Church at Ballyterrim townland in the hills above Cushendun, later his remains were exhumed his head then being sent to Dublin.
+Shane was buried in a place called CrossSkern Church at Ballyterrim townland in the hills above Cushendun, later his remains were exhumed, his head then being sent to Dublin.